String-xyz/string-api/README.md

 ### For local testing: ###
 run `go test`
+or if you want to run a specific test, use `go test -run [TestName] [./path/to/dir] -v -count 1` ie `go test -run TestGetSwapPayload ./pkg/service -v -count 1`

 ### Unit21: ###
 This is a 3rd party service that offers the ability to evaluate risk at a transaction level and identify fraud.
 A client file exists to connect to their API.
 Documentation is here: https://docs.unit21.ai/reference/entities-api